bwks/grifter/README.md

       remote_port: 2
 ```

-The resulting `Vagrantfile` is as follows
+The generated `Vagrantfile` below is the same as the one above, but with a
+much cleaner guest definition file.

 ```ruby
 # -*- mode: ruby -*-
 # vi: set ft=ruby :